 Google is partnering with video conferencing provider Vidyo to improve the WebRTC video codec, hastening ratification by international standards bodies.
-Under the agreement, Vidyo will develop
+Under the agreement, Vidyo will develop a royalty-free scalable video codec extension for the nascent VP9 codec to improve reliability and quality of browser-to-browser video calls.

 Early WebRTC video applications have suffered from poor quality and high bandwidth requirements -- as much as 2 Mbps per session.
 A scalable video codec (SVC) extension would improve video quality and cut bandwidth usage in half.